Advanced Education in Oral Medicine

 Masters of Science (additional third year)

 In addition to the Certificate Program, Tufts School of Dental Medicine will offer a third year leading to the Master of Science Degree from Tufts University.
 This degree will have didactic and research requirements in addition to the clinical component.
 The didactic section of the degree requires that the resident completes 18 credit hours of courses toward the MS degree.
 Some of these courses may be completed in the first two years.
-Graduate level courses will be available at the School for Dental Medicine, the School of Medicine, the Sackler School of Graduate Biomedical Sciences, the Jean Mayer Human Nutrition Research Center on Aging, and Tufts University Graduate School of Arts and Sciences.
+Graduate level courses will be available at the School of Dental Medicine, the School of Medicine, the Tufts Graduate School of Biomedical Sciences, the Jean Mayer Human Nutrition Research Center on Aging, and Tufts University Graduate School of Arts and Sciences.
 Students will be guided by their research interests and thesis topic when designing an elective curriculum.
 It will also be possible to undertake a program of independent study for up to three credits.
 Contracts for independent study must be approved by the Director of Advanced and Graduate Education and filed in the Office of Advanced and Graduate Education.

 Residents will also be required to construct an original research proposal as part of their thesis.
 The thesis will be a culmination of an original investigation leading to new information.
 The thesis should characterize, in a scholarly manner, the importance of this information as it applies to the field of study.
 The thesis should reflect the methodology, techniques, statistics and literature background used, as well as scientific logic necessary for acceptance of the results and conclusion.